Job Description for Founders Day Chair

 • Consider what format – family potluck, town hall meeting, ice cream social or special luncheon – might work best for your event.

-• Blend in other program elements such as a student performance, speakers, Honorary Service Awards presentations, a freewill offering and membership drive for your Founders Day Event.
+• Blend in other program elements such as student performances, speakers, Honorary Service Awards presentations, a freewill offering and membership drive for your Founders Day Event.

-• Widely publicize your event on campus – starting with a ‘Save the Date’ notice – using backpack express, newsletters, email blasts, websites and social media.
+• Widely publicize your event on campus – starting with a ‘Save the Date’ notice – using backpack fliers, newsletters, email blasts, websites and social media.

 • Book a venue or site in advance.
-Check that all permits including a facility use permit are filed, set-up arrangements are confirmed and access for the disabled is planned.
+Check that all permits including a facility use permit (if applicable) are filed, set-up arrangements are confirmed, translation and/or interpretation services are arranged, and access for the disabled is planned.

 • Recruit volunteers to help with invitations, publicity, handouts, presentations, signs, evaluations, decorations and hospitality.